ceceliacreates/nuxt-garden/content/notes/nuxt-content-app.md

 - add icons
 - add navigation
 - nuxt routing
-- add images
+- add images: need to research image providers, right now just the one image on homepage
 - add style
+- layouts for global style
+- layouts for dark mode toggle
-- Node script to read files in content directory and generate cypress fixture data for testing
+- MAYBE - Node script to read files in content directory and generate cypress fixture data for testing (???)
-- dynamic test that loops through all content files, visits the page based on slug, and asserts the title ?
+- MAYBE - dynamic test that loops through all content files, visits the page based on slug, and asserts the title (???)

 ```js
 const fs = require('fs')